Emma Gelders Sterne

 Emma Gelders Sterne (May 13, 1894–August 29, 1971) was an American writer of children's books, with a historical and literary focus.
-Born in Alabama, she became involved in liberal causes include women's suffrage and racial equality, issues she incorporated into some of her writing.
+Born in Alabama, she became involved in liberal causes which included women's suffrage and racial equality, issues she incorporated into some of her writing.

 Personal life

 Sterne was of German-Jewish background, and was born in Birmingham, Alabama on May 13, 1894, to restaurateur Louis Gelders and Blanche Loeb.
 Her younger brother Joseph Gelders was a physicist, civil rights activist, and labor organizer.
 She grew up on nearby Red Mountain.
 She wrote for both her high school and college literary magazines, and graduated from Smith College in 1916.
 Back in Birmingham, she got involved in the women's suffrage movement, started a school for delinquent children, and became a newspaper columnist focusing on "women's issues".

 Sterne said that when she was growing up she had never seen or heard "an educated color person.
 She had never even heard the name of a black man or woman who had done anything notable."
 In 1913, during her freshman year of college, she attended a speech by W.E.B.
 Du Bois, which marked a turning point in her life.

 In 1917, she married Roy M. Sterne, a lawyer.
 They had two daughters, Ann and Barbara, and moved to New York.
 She studied writing at Columbia University and the New School for Social Research.
 She joined the ACLU, the NAACP, and the Democratic party, and identified herself as an atheist, raising concerns among her family and friends that she had become a Communist.
 Her brother began to get involved with politics, which she didn't agree with at first, but soon developed similar views, describing herself as a "left-liberal New Dealer".
 She joined the Communist Party in 1950 and began working with the Congress of Racial Equality.

 She died in San Jose, California on August 29, 1971.